 The insurance economic outlook

 The growth confidence of insurance CEOs, while remaining solid, has comparatively reduced year-on-year.
-Three-quarters (75 percent) of CEOs are confident about the growth prospects for the insurance industry, down from 90 percent, while 78 percent are confident about the growth of their own organization specifically, a fall from 87 percent a year prior.
+Three-quarters (75 percent) of CEOs are confident about the growth prospects for the insurance industry, down from 90 percent, while 78 percent are confident about the growth of their own organisation specifically, a fall from 87 percent a year prior.

 Insurance CEOs pinpoint cyber crime as a pressing concern (82 percent), closely followed by the cost of living (79 percent) which may restrict their customers’ ability or appetite to take out insurance products.
 From a wider strategic perspective, political uncertainty and emerging/disruptive technology are considered the top two threats to growth.